Spinal Fusion Complications — Pseudarthrosis

 Pseudarthrosis — a risk of spinal fusion surgery

 As with any surgery, spinal fusion does carry some risk factors.
 One possible risk of undergoing a traditional spinal fusion surgery is called Pseudarthrosis, which means that the stabilization bone did not fuse properly.

 During a spinal fusion, a bone graft or implant is fused into the spine, between the two unstable vertebrae, to create instant stability and decompress the impacted nerve that is causing you pain.
 In some rare cases, the bone or implant may not fuse fully to the vertebrae, causing some restricted movement and sometimes pain.
 This is called Pseudarthrosis.

 Pseudarthrosis risk factors

 There are many reasons why vertebrae may not properly fuse together following a spinal fusion surgery.
 Generally speaking, the more invasive a surgery, the more risk complications can occur.
 At Laser Spine Institute, our minimally invasive spine fusion aims to reduce these risk factors by not disrupting the local blood vessels and muscles during our procedure.
 Unlike traditional open back spinal fusion, our minimally invasive spine fusion moves aside the surrounding muscles and tissue instead of tearing and cutting them to get to the spine.
-This results in less chance of surgical complications, lower infection rate (0.13% compared to a national average of 4.70%), and shorter recovery time*.
+This results in less chance of surgical complications, lower infection rate (0.13% compared to a national average of up to 4.7%), and shorter recovery time*.